Inforitnl/GeoJson.Converters/CONTRIBUTING.md

 Please keep the scope of a PR down to a single change.
 You can make multiple prs to change multiple things though.

-## builds

-Don't modify anything in the build/ directory please.
-This will be done on release.

 ## Pull Request Process

 1. Code away :D